What Does It Mean To Be Magic?

 It wasn’t because it wasn’t true.
 The evidence of its truthfulness is so overwhelming even white liberal America often recognizes it in the only way it matters to them, by noting that Black women are the backbone of the Democratic party(even if they don’t appreciate it).

 In fact, I thought, if magic is the word we use to describe things so unexplainable they seem supernatural, magic is the only word capable of describing the resilience and survival of not just Black women, but Black people as a whole.
 How else could a people survive slavery, colonialism, global anti-Blackness, medical apartheid, environmental racism, police brutality, mass incarceration, state-sanctioned violence, poverty.
 In a world intent on snuffing out our light, we find it in us not only to survive, but we choose to find joy.
-We laugh from the pits of our stomachs, we smile from ear, we love deeply.
+We laugh from the pits of our stomachs, we smile from ear to ear, we love deeply.
 That’s Black joy.

-And then it really clicked, I was bothered by Black girl magic for the same reasons the strong Black woman bothers me—not because it’s not true—my ire was grounded in choice.
+And then it really clicked.
+I was bothered by Black girl magic for the same reasons the strong Black woman bothers me—not because it’s not true—my ire was grounded in choice.
 So, I began to explore the question: is it still magic if we don’t have a choice?

 Huey Newton defined Black power as our right to control our own destinies.
 A natural human right that America, and the world at large, refuses to actualize.